numanarif0/numanarif0/README.md

 ## About Me

 I am a Software Engineering student with hands-on experience in embedded systems development using C++/STM32, and deep learning projects with Python.
-I am currently focusing on Reinforcement Learning and full-stack web application development.
+I am currently focusing on Machine Learning and full-stack web application development.

-**Interests:** Reinforcement Learning · Generative AI · Full-Stack Development · Systems Programming
+**Interests:** Machine Learning · Generative AI · Full-Stack Development · Systems Programming

 ---